Pharmacy Intern Jobs in USA with Visa Sponsorship

 Do pharmacy interns qualify for H-1B sponsorship?

-Pharmacy interns typically don't qualify for H-1B sponsorship in intern roles since these are training positions.
+Pharmacy interns typically don't qualify for H-1B visa sponsorship in intern roles since these are training positions.
 However, interns can transition to H-1B-eligible pharmacist positions after completing their PharmD degree and obtaining state licensure.
 The pharmacist role meets H-1B specialty occupation requirements.

 What degree requirements apply for pharmacy H-1B petitions?